Sequential Cursed Equilibrium: Introduction

 However, cursed-plausibility sometimes does not pin down all the conjectures.
 Returning to \Cref{fig:trading_seq}, suppose instead that player $1$ plays $d$ at information set $I = \{\omega_1,\omega_2\}$ and player $2$ plays $d$ at $\{\omega_1 a\}$ and $a$ at $\{\omega_2 a, \omega_3 a\}$.
 Then the event that $I$ is reached and player $2$'s coarse set $F=\{\omega_1 a, \omega_2 a, \omega_3 a\}$ is reached has zero probability.
 Thus, cursed-plausibility does not restrict what player $1$ believes at $I$ about the probability that $2$ plays $a$ at $F$.
 The problem is that player $1$'s conjecture about player $2$'s behavior should be tied to actual behavior.

 We can use trembles to pin down conditional probabilities, as in sequential equilibrium \citep{kreps1982sequential}.
-Specifically, a system of conjectures is \textbf{cursed-consistent} with strategy profile $\sigma_N$ if it is the limit of the cursed-plausible conjectures induced by a sequence of fully mixed strategy profiles $(\sigma_N^k)_{k = 1}^\infty$ that converges to $\sigma_N$.
-Cursed-consistency implies cursed-plausibility.\footnote{In the preceding example, at information set $I = \{\omega_1,\omega_2\}$, player $1$'s unique cursed-consistent conjecture specifies that $2$ plays $a$ with probability $\frac{1}{2}$ at coarse set $F=\{\omega_1 a, \omega_2 a, \omega_3 a\}$.}
+Specifically, an assessment is \textbf{cursed-consistent} with strategy profile $\sigma_N$ if it is the limit of the cursed-plausible assessments induced by a sequence of fully mixed strategy profiles $(\sigma_N^k)_{k = 1}^\infty$ that converges to $\sigma_N$.
+Cursed-consistency implies cursed-plausibility.\footnote{In the preceding example, at information set $I = \{\omega_1,\omega_2\}$, any cursed-consistent conjecture for player $1$ specifies that $2$ plays $a$ with probability $\frac{1}{2}$ at coarse set $F=\{\omega_1 a, \omega_2 a, \omega_3 a\}$.}

-Strategy profile $\sigma_N$ is a \textbf{local best-response} to a system of conjectures if for each player $n$ and each information set $I$ at which $n$ is called to play, the distribution over actions $\sigma_n(I)$ is part of a continuation strategy that maximizes $n$'s expected utility against the conjecture adopted at $I$.
+An assessment is \textbf{locally rational} if for each player $n$ and each information set $I$ at which $n$ is called to play, the player's strategy and self-conjecture coincide on $I$, and the player's self-conjecture maximizes their continuation payoff given the conjectures about others.

-A \textbf{sequential cursed equilibrium (SCE)} is a strategy profile $\sigma_N$ and a system of conjectures such that the conjectures are cursed-consistent with $\sigma_N$ and $\sigma_N$ is a local best-response to the system of conjectures.